-GOAL's Boards of Directors are responsible and accountable for ensuring that the organisation is compliant with all of its obligations.
+GOAL's Boards of Directors are responsible and accountable for ensuring that the organisation is compliant with all obligations.

-The Audit and Risk Committee, which reports in to the Boards of Directors, oversees the implementation of this policy through its oversight of GOAL's Internal Audit Function and the Investigations Function.
-The Audit and Risk Committee also oversee the Complaints Response Function through oversight of the Complaints Response Director.
-Regular (six times per year) reports of suspected or alleged cases of fraud, bribery and corruption are brought to Audit and Risk Committee by these functions and on an 'as required' basis guided by the nature of any suspected or alleged activity.
+The Audit and Risk Committee, which reports in to the Board of Directors, supervises the implementation of this policy through its oversight of GOAL's Internal Audit, Investigation and Complaints Response functions.
+These functions report on an ongoing basis to the Audit and Risk Committee where reports of suspected or alleged cases of fraud, bribery and corruption are raised and discussed and the Board of Directors are provided with an update from the Audit and Risk Committee at quarterly Board meetings.